Vincent Rüfli

-Vincent Rüfli (born 22 January 1988) is a Swiss professional footballer who plays for Étoile Carouge as a right back.
+Vincent Rüfli (born 22 January 1988) is a Swiss professional footballer who plays for Swiss Promotion League club FC Grand-Saconnex as a right back.

 Career

 On 3 June 2019, Rüfli signed a three-year contract with St. Gallen and got shirt number 99.

 On 15 January 2021, he joined Lausanne Ouchy on loan, and then transferred to the club on a permanent basis on 14 July 2021.

 Vincent left Carouge during the winter break of the 2022-2023 season, but in August 2023, Rüfli signed a contract with Carouge again.